bioinfo-ut/primer3_masker/README.md

 Usage: ./primer3_masker [OPTIONS] <INPUTFILE>
 Options:
-    -h, --help                   - print this usage screen and exit -l, --list                   - define a k-mer list as model variable (-l <LISTNAME> [coefficient mismatches sq] -lf, --lists_file            - define a model with a file -lp, --list_prefix           - prefix of the k-mer lists to use with default model -p, --probability_cutoff     - masking cutoff [0, 1] (default: 0.1) -a, --absolute_value_cutoff  - k-mer count cutoff
-    -m5, --mask_5p               - nucleotides to mask in 5' direction
-    -m3, --mask_3p               - nucleotides to mask in 3' direction
-    -c, --masking_char           - character used for masking -s, --soft_mask              - use soft masking
-    -d, --masking_direction      - a strand to mask (fwd, rev, both) (default: both)
+    -h, --help                   - print this usage screen and exit -p, --probability_cutoff     - masking cutoff based on probability of PCR failure [0, 1] (default: 0.1) -lp, --list_prefix           - define prefix of the k-mer lists to use (default: kmer_lists/homo_sapiens) -a, --absolute_value_cutoff  - masking cutoff based on k-mer count; requires a single list name, defined with -l -l, --list                   - define a k-mer list; for using with absolute cutoff option -a -m5, --mask_5p               - nucleotides to mask in 5' direction (default: 1) -m3, --mask_3p               - nucleotides to mask in 3' direction (default: 0) -c, --masking_char           - character used for masking (default: N) -s, --soft_mask              - use soft masking (default: false) -d, --masking_direction      - a strand to mask (fwd, rev, both) (default: both)
  ```